1cbyc/snake_and_ladder/README.md

     ```

-About Playing the game
+About playing this basic game

-    Two players take turns rolling a dice and moving forward on the board.
+- Two players take turns rolling a dice and moving forward on the board.
     If a player lands on a snake, they move back.
 If they land on a ladder, they move forward.
     The first player to reach square 100 wins the game.